Stono/ci-in-a-box/README.md

 Welcome to __ci in a box__!

-From an empty GCP project to a EU dual-DC HA kubernetes CI/CD stack in about 6 minutes.
+From an empty GCP project to a dual-DC HA kubernetes CI/CD stack in about 6 minutes.

 ## What is this?
 It is a docker container, that deploys, builds and configures Kubernetes and GoCD on GKE (GCP) in a configuration that allows for CI/CD of docker applications.
 It's also a front runner in the `how many times can i say docker in a minute` competition.